redinger/experiment/NOTES.md

      x Handle references
      - Handle synchronization conflicts for models
-     - Define important properties like type checks, etc
-   - Backbone-based abstraction layer (base classes, protocols) for the 'model model'
-   - How to identify bootstrapped data to send for sub-URLs
+     - Define important properties like type checks, etc x Backbone-based abstraction layer (base classes, protocols) for the 'model model' x How to identify bootstrapped data to send for sub-URLs
    - Proper support for dev/prod mode and versioning

 ## Longer term architectural issues